Prairie Wife Badge: Half Marathon

 Well, I survived.

-My final surgery was at the end of November and in January I was cleared to exercise again.
-I hit the trails with snow shoes and attempted to cross country ski (I’m excited to get better at it this winter) and as soon as the weather allowed I was running.
+My final surgery was at the end of November, and I was cleared to exercise again in January.
+I hit the trails with snowshoes and attempted to cross-country ski (I’m excited to get better at it this winter) and as soon as the weather allowed I was running.
 I entered an 8 mile trail run in July to ensure that I would stick to a training schedule and not give up.
 While this particular run kicked my booty, I finished without walking and then kept on adding the miles.

 Was I really running enough?